 Delivery charges apply to all orders (digital products excluded).

 Only institutions with a customer account may use the carrier services of SOCADIS.
 The delivery charges are based on the total amount of the invoice before taxes.
-The minimum delivery fee in Quebec is $8.00 or 1.6% of the total amount, before taxes and rounded to the nearest hundred.
+The minimum delivery fee in Quebec is $8.00 or 1.6% of the total amount, before taxes.
 These rates differ by province.

 Delivery periods are from 24 to 48 hours for schools and from 3 to 7 business days for individuals.